For Home-Services Owners

 In many service businesses, the person closest to customers, delivery, hiring, and cash discipline is not the person building lasting ownership.

-Durable businesses still need a build path
+Durable businesses need written rules

 How the Model Works